RabbitMQ Binder

 Figure 14.
 RabbitMQ Binder

-.
+The RabbitMQ Binder implementation maps each destination to a TopicExchange.
+For each consumer group, a Queue will be bound to that TopicExchange.
+Each consumer instance have a corresponding RabbitMQ Consumer instance for its group’s Queue.
 For partitioned producers/consumers the queues are suffixed with the partition index and use the partition index as routing key.

-Important | Setting requeueRejected to true will cause the message to be requeued and redelivered continually, which is likely not what you want unless the failure issue is transient.
-In general, it’s better to enable retry within the binder by setting maxAttempts to greater than one, or set republishToDlq to true . |
+| Important | Setting requeueRejected to true will cause the message to be requeued and redelivered continually, which is likely not what you want unless the failure issue is transient.
+In general, it’s better to enable retry within the binder by setting maxAttempts to greater than one, or set republishToDlq to true. |

 See RabbitMQ Binder Properties for more information about these properties.